-The breathless 'body politic'
+The Breathless 'Body Politic'

-Breathless people are among the most marginalised in western societies and one reason for this it that breathlessness disproportionally affects the most disadvantaged communities.
-A report by the British Lung Foundation (BLF) on the impact of lung disease in the UK (BLF, 2016) demonstrates the clear relationship between common lung diseases and socioecomonic status.
-Chronic Obstructive Pulmonary Disease (COPD) is currently the fourth and soon to become the third most common cause of death in developed countries (Mathers and Loncar, 2006), and those living in the most socially deprived areas are more than two and a half times more likely than those in more affluent areas to develop the condition.
-Key reasons for this include smoking, which has a much higher prevalence in disadvantaged communities (Stringhini et al, 2010) and amongst certain groups marginalised by ethnicity and gender (Millward and Karlsen, 2011).
+Breathless people are among the most marginalised in Western societies and one reason for this it that breathlessness disproportionally affects the most disadvantaged communities.
+A report by the BLF on the impact of lung disease in the United Kingdom (BLF, 2016) demonstrates the clear relationship between common lung diseases and socio-economic status.
+Chronic obstructive pulmonary disease (COPD) is currently the fourth and soon to become the third most common cause of death in developed countries (Mathers and Loncar, 2006), and those living in the most socially deprived areas are more than 2.5 times more likely than those in more affluent areas to develop the condition.
+Key reasons for this include smoking, which has a much higher prevalence in disadvantaged communities (Stringhini et al., 2010) and among certain groups marginalised by ethnicity and gender (Millward and Karlsen, 2011).
 Other influences also include outdoor air pollution.
 This much publicised global problem, highest in socio-economically deprived parts of cities like Delhi and London, contributes to the development or exacerbation of lung disease especially in the more vulnerable elderly and children (Marmot, 2010).

 Partly as a consequence, it is uncommon to see someone out on the street struggling and having to stop to catch their breath, or walking along with an oxygen tank.
-The marginalization that comes from socioeconomic status is compounded by physical difficulty, but also by the fact that people with lung disease are often ashamed of their condition and do not wish to be seen.
+The marginalisation that comes from socio-economic status is compounded by physical difficulty, but also by the fact that people with lung disease are often ashamed of their condition and do not wish to be seen.
 The word 'invisible' is a recurrent feature in articles describing the experience of breathless people.
-An article about people who suffer from COPD entitled, 'The invisibility of breathlessness', shows how breathlessness is seen as 'shameful' and 'embarrassing', as self-inflicted because of smoking or though failing to preserve fitness as in later life (Gysels and Higginson, 2008).
-The BLF's 2007 report on COPD in the UK was likewise entitled 'Invisible Lives' (BLF, 2007).
+An article about people who suffer from COPD entitled 'The invisibility of breathlessness' shows how breathlessness is seen as 'shameful' and 'embarrassing', as self-inflicted because of smoking or though failing to preserve fitness in later life (Gysels and Higginson, 2008).
+The BLF's 2007 report on COPD in the United Kingdom was likewise entitled 'Invisible Lives' (BLF, 2007).
 The report noted that individuals may feel invisible but there is also a problem of the so-called 'missing millions': the estimated almost 3 million people who suffer from COPD but do not seek a diagnosis because they do not recognise they have a lung problem.
 This lack of awareness is more profound in areas of social deprivation.
 People tend to accept the slow deterioration and chronic cough associated with conditions such as COPD as their lot, and do not present to health professionals.
-Even when they do see their GP and are offered support, the perception that they are 'unworthy', may contribute to lack of uptake of management options such as pulmonary rehabilitation (Harrison et al., 2014).
+Even when they do see their GP and are offered support, the perception that they are 'unworthy' may contribute to lack of uptake of management options such as pulmonary rehabilitation (Harrison et al., 2014).

 The often ill-informed perspectives of others on breathless people are important determinants of their invisibility in society.
-Dolezal, writing on the subject of shame, reflects on Sartre's account of the 'Look', which 'arises when one embodied subjectivity encounters another' (Dolezal, 2016 p.
-30).
-Dolezal's point is that in encountering others, we see ourselves through their eyes as Sartre puts it (Sartre, 1958; 2003 p, 329).
-The content of that 'being seen' is influenced by how society views aspects of ourselves that we feel may be stigmatised, such as body size, age, gender, and also breathlessness.
+Dolezal, writing on the subject of shame, reflects on Sartre's account of the 'Look', which 'arises when one embodied subjectivity encounters another' (Dolezal, 2015: 30).
+Dolezal's point is that in encountering others, we see ourselves through their eyes as Sartre puts it (Sartre, 2003 [1958]: 329).
+The content of that 'being seen' is influenced by how society views aspects of ourselves that we feel may be stigmatised, such as body size, age, gender and also breathlessness.